2025–26 UEFA Champions League qualifying: Format

-The qualifying phase and play-off round will be split into two paths – the Champions Path and the League Path.
-The Champions Path will contain teams which qualified as the winners of their domestic league, and the League Path will contain teams which qualified as runners-up, third-placed or fourth-placed teams from their domestic league.
+The qualifying phase and play-off round were split into two paths – the Champions Path and the League Path.
+The Champions Path contained teams which qualified as the winners of their domestic league, and the League Path contained teams which qualified as runners-up, third-placed or fourth-placed teams from their domestic league.

-Each tie will be played over two legs, with each team playing one leg at home.
-The team that scores more goals on aggregate over the two legs advances to the next round.
-If the aggregate score is level at the end of normal time of the second leg, extra time will be played, and if the same number of goals is scored by both teams during extra time, the tie will be determined by a penalty shoot-out.
+Each tie was played over two legs, with each team playing one leg at home.
+The team that scored more goals on aggregate over the two legs advanced to the next round.
+If the aggregate score was level at the end of normal time of the second leg, extra time was played, and if the same number of goals was scored by both teams during extra time, the tie was determined by a penalty shoot-out.

-In the draws for each round, teams will be seeded based on their UEFA club coefficients at the beginning of the season, with the teams divided into seeded and unseeded pots containing the same number of teams.
-A seeded team will be drawn against an unseeded team, with the order of legs in each tie decided by draw.
-As the identity of the winners of the previous round may not be known at the time of the draws, the seeding will be carried out under the assumption that the team with the higher coefficient of an undecided tie advanced to the subsequent round, which means if the team with the lower coefficient advances, it will simply take the seeding of its opponent.
-Prior to the draws, UEFA may form "groups" in accordance with the principles set by the Club Competitions Committee purely for the convenience of the draw and not to resemble any real groupings in the sense of the competition.
-Teams from associations with political conflicts as decided by UEFA cannot be drawn into the same tie.
-After the draws, the order of legs of a tie may be reversed by UEFA due to scheduling or venue conflicts.
+In the draws for each round, teams were seeded based on their UEFA club coefficients at the beginning of the season, with the teams divided into seeded and unseeded pots containing the same number of teams.
+A seeded team was drawn against an unseeded team, with the order of legs in each tie decided by draw.
+As the identity of the winners of the previous round may not have been known at the time of the draws, the seeding was carried out under the assumption that the team with the higher coefficient of an undecided tie advanced to the subsequent round, which meant if the team with the lower coefficient advanced, it simply took the seeding of its opponent.
+Prior to the draws, UEFA could form "groups" in accordance with the principles set by the Club Competitions Committee purely for the convenience of the draw and not to resemble any real groupings in the sense of the competition.
+Teams from associations with political conflicts as decided by UEFA could not be drawn into the same tie.
+After the draws, the order of legs of a tie could be reversed by UEFA due to scheduling or venue conflicts.

 Schedule

-The schedule of the competition is as follows.
+The schedule of the competition was as follows.